TheHive-Project/CortexDocs/installation/install-guide.md

     - /path/to/application.conf:/etc/cortex/application.conf
 ```

-You should define where the data (i.e. the ElasticSearch database) will be located on your operating system by adding the following lines in the `elasticsearch` section of your docker-compose file:
+You should define where the data (i.e. the Elasticsearch database) will be located on your operating system by adding the following lines in the `elasticsearch` section of your docker-compose file:
 ```
 volumes:
     - /path/to/data:/usr/share/elasticsearch/data
 ```

-#### Manual Installation of ElasticSearch
+#### Manual Installation of Elasticsearch
-ElasticSearch can be installed on the same server as Cortex or on a different one.
+Elasticsearch can be installed on the same server as Cortex or on a different one.
 You can then configure Cortex according to the
 [documentation](../admin/admin-guide.md) and run Cortex docker as follow:
 ```
 docker run --volume /path/to/cortex/application.conf:/etc/cortex/application.conf certbdf/cortex:latest --no-config